North Beach is a vibrant, walkable neighborhood in San Francisco, otherwise known as Little Italy.

 Start the day with a latte at Reveille Coffee Company (200 Columbus Avenue).

-4. Visit the historic City Light Booksellers and Publishers.
+4. Shop at the historic City Light Booksellers and Publishers.

 Go next door to City Light Booksellers and Publishers (261 Columbus Avenue).